livingdocsIO/documentation/reference-docs/editor-configuration/menu-and-dashboards.md

   // This is the name of the angular component to use in all columns
   // (can also be defined for each columns separately)
   componentName: 'liTaskCard',
+  // Set the target when clicking on a card.
+Currently supported:
+  // - 'article' (default setting)
+  // - 'tasks'
   openState: 'tasks',
   columns: [{
     handle: 'requested',